wp-media/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I triggered all changed lines of code at least once without new errors/warnings/notices.
 - [ ] I validated all Acceptance Criteria of the related issues.
 (If applicable, provide proof).

-If not, detail what you could not test:
+*If not, detail what you could not test.*
 - [ ] I validated all test plan the QA Review asked me to.

-If not, detail what you could not test:
+*If not, detail what you could not test.*

-Please describe any additional tests you performed:
+*Please describe any additional tests you performed.*